Gayatri-Priyadarsini/Measuring-Compliance-of-Consent-Revocation-on-the-Web/Crawler_scripts/README.md

 The crawlers initially open the cookie block tabs, YOU MANUALLY HAVE to switch to the chrome settings tab(it is open), and click on delete browsing history.
-Then the url opens the webpage and you will be prompted to enter a few characters about the observations made while visiting the website.
+Then the url opens the webpage and you will be prompted to enter a few characters about the observations made while visiting(YOU HAVE TO MANUALLY BROWSE) the website.
 The prompts are as follwing:
 1. Enter 'b1' if you see a banner, 'b2' if you don't see a banner
 2. Enter 'i1' if you an icon, 'i2' if you don't